Skip to main content

 Namwali Serpell

-Namwali Serpell was born in Lusaka, Zambia, and lives in New York.
-She received a 2020 Windham-Campbell Literature Prize, the 2015 Caine Prize for African Writing, and a 2011 Rona Jaffe Foundation Writers’ Award.
-Her debut novel, THE OLD DRIFT, won the Anisfield-Wolf Book Award, the Arthur C. Clarke Award for science fiction, and the Los Angeles Times’s Art Seidenbaum Award for First Fiction; it was named one of the 100 Notable Books of 2019 by the New York Times Book Review and one of Time magazine’s 100 Must-Read Books of the Year.
-Her nonfiction book, STRANGER FACES, was a finalist for a National Book Critics Circle Award for criticism.
-She is currently a professor of English at Harvard.
+Namwali Serpell was born in Lusaka and lives in New York.
+Her debut novel, THE OLD DRIFT, won an Anisfield-Wolf Book Award, the Arthur C. Clarke Award for Science Fiction, and the Los Angeles Times’s Art Seidenbaum Award for First Fiction.
+Her second novel, THE FURROWS, was a finalist for a National Book Critics Circle Award for Fiction and was selected as one of the New York Times Ten Best Books of the Year.
+Her book of essays, STRANGER FACES, was a finalist for a National Book Critics Circle Award for Criticism.
+She is a recipient of the Windham-Campbell Prize for Fiction, the Caine Prize for African Writing, and a Rona Jaffe Foundation Award.
+She is a professor of English at Harvard University.

 Namwali Serpell